Skip to main content

 What fixed it

-The drain pipe was not cracked.
+The drain pipe was not cracked and did not need re-levelling.
 It had no splits, holes, or separated joints anywhere along the run.
-We removed the loose anchor, drilled a new mounting point into solid wall, and resecured the bracket so the pipe sloped steadily downward to the discharge point.
-We then poured water through the full run at peak flow to confirm no pooling.
-No hacking or pipe replacement was needed.
+We opened the affected joint, cleared the mineral buildup from inside the pipe, and confirmed the bore was restored to its original width.
+We then poured water through the full run at peak flow to confirm no backing up.
+No hacking, resupporting, or pipe replacement was needed.

 Outcome